Skip to contents

 However, this score says nothing about per-class performance.
 To understand how well the model predicts each class, we first need to transform the out-of-bag class probabilities to class predictions.

-The code below extracts the name of the column in communities_rf$predictions with the highest probability per observation.
+The code below extracts the name of the column in communities_model$predictions with the highest probability per observation, and prints the first cases.

 #case index of the column with the maximum probability